-4. There Are No Other "Obvious Deficiencies" To Cast Doubt on the Proposed Settlement's Fairness
+4. There Are No Other "Obvious Deficiencies" To Doubt the Proposed Settlement's Fairness

 As explained above, the complexity, expense, uncertainty, and likely duration of the litigation militate in favor of completing the settlement process.
 The Settlement defines a clearly identifiable and ascertainable Settlement Class, contains the material economic terms of the agreement, the manner and form of notice to be given to the Settlement Class, the contingencies or conditions to the Settlement's final approval, and other relevant terms.
-Moreover, the NFL Parties have agreed not to object to the mediator's proposal of a maximum class attorneys' fee and reasonably incurred costs award of \$112.5 million in addition to the amounts that the NFL Parties will pay to fund the Monetary Award Fund (previously capped at \$675 million), up to \$75 million for the BAP Fund, \$10 million for the Education Fund, and costs for Class Notice, including certain administrative costs funded via the Monetary Award Fund or the BAP.
+Moreover, the NFL Parties have agreed not to object to the mediator's proposal of a maximum attorneys' fee and reasonably incurred costs award of \$112.5 million in addition to the \$760 million that will fund the BAP Fund, Monetary Award Fund and Education Fund, up to \$4 million for Class Notice and one-half of the compensation for the Special Master.
 See NEWBERG ON CLASS ACTIONS § 14:6 (indicating that attorneys' fees of between 22% and 33% is normal for common fund cases); Tenuto, 2001 U.S. Dist.
 LEXIS 17694 at 4 (preliminarily approving class action settlement where attorneys' fees were 30% of the fund); In re Smithkline Beckman Corp.
 Sec.
 Litig., 751 F. Supp.
 525, 533 (E.D.
 Pa.
 1990) (noting that the general range of attorneys' fees in common fund cases is 19% to 45%).
 The payment by the NFL Parties of attorneys' fees in addition to the Settlement Fund is a significant benefit to Settlement Class Members.
 The Court retains the final authority to determine the ultimate attorneys' fee and cost award.

-B. The Settlement Class and Subclasses Should Be Conditionally19 Certified for Settlement Purposes
+B. The Settlement Class and Subclasses Should Be Conditionally Certified for Settlement Purposes

 Class actions certified in conjunction with settlements are well recognized.
 See, e.g., Sullivan, 667 F.3d at 311; Processed Egg, 284 F.R.D. at 253-54.
 The Court must consider whether the settlement class proposed is appropriate under FED.
 R. CIV.
 P. 23.
 See Amchem, 521 U.S. at 620; Rodriguez v.
 City National Bank, 726 F.3d 372, 380 (3d Cir.
 2013); In re Warfarin Sodium Antitrust Litig., 391 F.3d 516, 527 (3d Cir.
 2004); Sullivan, 667 F.3d at 296; Processed Egg, 284 F.R.D. at 253-54.
-The Manual for Complex Litigation (Fourth) advises that in cases presented for both preliminary approval and class certification, the "judge should make a
+The Manual for Complex Litigation (Fourth) advises that in cases presented for both preliminary approval and class certification, the "judge should make a preliminary determination that the proposed class satisfies the criteria set out in Rule 23(a) and at least one of the subsections of Rule 23(b)."
+MCL 4th, § 21.632.